Computer Engineer Salary: Your 2023 Guide

 Location and salary

-According to the BLS, California, Oregon, Texas, Colorado, and Virginia are the best places to find positions in computer engineering.
+According to the BLS, California, Oregon, Texas, Colorado, Maryland, and Rhode Island offer the highest concentration of positions in computer engineering.
 The Bureau lists West Coast states as having the highest-paying computer engineering positions.

-The BLS reports the following states offer the highest annual salaries:
+The BLS reports the following states offer the highest annual mean wage:

 Education and salary